tatsath/FinAILabDatasets/Docs/IEX.rst

 Show all Functions
 ------------------

-The following command shows all functions available, all of which follow the same structure as the examples below
+The following command shows all functions available, all of which follow the same structure as the examples below.

 .. code:: ipython3